-First, let's see how you can use Flow's authentication features.
-There package: ABSTRACTAUTHENTICATIONCONTROLLER controller in the security the (\TYPO3\Flow\Security\Authentication\Controller\AbstractAuthenticationController), which already tains almost everything you need to authenticate an account.
+First, let's see how you Flow's authentication features.
+There is base can use ABSTRACTAUTHENTICATIONCONTROLLER controller the the in security package: (\Neos\Flow\Security\Authentication\Controller\AbstractAuthenticationController), which tains almost everything you need to authenticate an account.
 This controller has three actions, namely loginAction(), authenticateAction() and logoutAction().
-To use authentication in your project you have to inherit from this controller, provide a template for the login action (e.g. a login form) and implement at least the abstract method onAuthenticationSuccess().
+To use authentication in your project you have to inherit from this controller, provide a template for the login action (e.g. a login form) and implement at least the abstract method on Authentication Success ().
 This method is called if authentication succeeded and will be passed the intercepted request, which triggered authentication.
 This can be used to resume the original request in order to send the user to the protected area he had tried to access.
-You may also want to override on Authentication Failure () to react on login problems appropriately.
+You may also want to override onAuthenticationFailure() to react on login problems appropriately.